 |Title:||Shooting Sports Head Coach|

-Richard Hawkins, prior coach of a three-time U.S. National Shooting Team Championship winning team, is in his first season as the first full-time academy shooting sports coach.
+Richard Hawkins, prior coach of a three-time U.S. National Shooting Team Championship winning team, is in his second season as the first full-time academy shooting sports coach.

 Hawkins grew up in Michigan where he graduated from Bath High